24amishra/fileAgent/README.md

 review folder, sort manifests, logs) — nothing is scattered across your disk.

-from `config.yaml` (or built-in defaults), and the installer renders the launchd agents with your real paths.
  Clone → configure → `./install.sh` on any Mac.

 > **Scope:** macOS-first by design — it leans on native tooling (`mdls` for
 > last-opened dates, `launchd` for scheduling/watching, and macOS *bundle*